-Leader interview: Often Konzoro – Gorilla safari & the Masai Mara
+Tour leader interview: Often Konzoro – Gorilla safari and Masai Mara

 Often has worked harder than most to be this successful.
 Forced to drop out of high school after both his parents died, he worked in a succession of jobs in order to pay for English classes and to complete his education.
 Working his way up from cook to driver to guide, he learned many skills which have helped him become such an inspiring tour leader, who loves sharing firsthand stories about Africa.
 But Often hasn’t forgotten his roots; when he’s not on the road he’s back home tending to his chickens and milking his cows.